Guide on public national holidays in Croatia

-Croatia has 14 national holidays, many of which are based in Catholicism, during which government agencies are closed.
+Croatia has 14 national holidays, many of which are based on Catholicism or are associated with a notable milestone in national history, during which government agencies and many businesses across the country are closed.

-Depending on the holiday, bus service may be limited and some supermarkets may be closed so be sure to be aware of the major ones.
+Depending on the holiday, bus service may be limited, and some supermarkets may be closed, so be aware of the major ones.
 I’ve starved on more than one national holiday when all the markets and restaurants were closed simply because I didn’t plan ahead.

 |Epiphany||Bogojavljenje, Sveta tri kralja||January 6|

 |Labor Day, International Worker's Day||Međunarodni praznik rada||May 1|

 |Statehood Day||Dan državnosti||May 30|

 |Anti-Fascist Struggle Day||Dan antifašističke borbe||June 22|

 |Victory and Homeland Thanksgiving Day||Dan pobjede i domovinske zahvalnosti||August 5|